goplayerjuggler/abc-tools/docs/contour_sort.md

 # Melody modal contour sorting algorithm - “contour sort for tunes”

-version 1.0

 ## Overview

 A system for sorting or indexing tunes or melodies.
 Key and mode agnostic.
 It takes short phrases, or parts of modal melodies, and sorts or indexes them by their contour within their modal scale, independent of key.
 So tunes may be in different keys, or modes, but will get sorted together if they have the same modal contour.

-Similar but different to the ordering/sorting system used for Jianpu (numbered musical notation).

 Typically the algorithm will apply to sort tunes based on their incipit (opening phrase), but for tunes with multiple parts/sections, it could also be applied to the incipits of the other sections.

 Sometimes the same tune can be played differently; so a single tune can be represented by N different incipits.
 In that case this sort algorithm could be used to place the same tune N times in a list.

 A noteworthy general feature is that held notes are sorted before the repeated notes, when they are in the same position in the tone contour - details below.

 This system resembles the sort system used for [Jianpu](https://en.wikipedia.org/wiki/Jianpu) (numbered musical notation used in China and elsewhere), but with a key difference: Jianpu sorting is mode-specific (usually major scale) and modern Jianpu also specifies the key; this sorting algorithm abstracts away the key and the mode.